The Most Powerful Non-Avenger MCU Characters, Ranked

 It's a classic story, one told again and again throughout history: A peerless warrior defeats a great enemy and ascends to the throne, only to find that the crown doesn't suit them quite as well as the blade did.
 Unfortunately for Valkyrie (Tessa Thompson), she's another warrior cursed with a crown, and it's keeping Marvel fans from seeing the true extent of her godly power unleashed.
 Furthermore, her story has been almost nothing but alternating tragedy and bureaucracy thus far in the MCU, and it's kept that power hidden for almost the entire time.
 But there is a reason Thor wanted to be a Valkyrie when he grew up, just as there's a reason the Valkyries are still remembered as some of the fiercest warriors in the universe.

-Unlike so many other MCU characters, Valkyrie is a new creation for the big screen — at least, this version.
-There is a character known as Valkyrie in the comics (more commonly known as Brunnhilde), but Thompson's version is an entirely separate character.
+Unlike so many other MCU characters, Valkyrie is almost entirely a new creation for the big screen.
+There is a character known as Valkyrie in the comics (more commonly known as Brunnhilde), but Thompson's version is a separate character.
 One of the most important assets they both share is Dragonfang, a sword with the ability to cut through almost any material, magical or otherwise.
 Unlike Brunnhilde, however, Thompson's Valkyrie doesn't seem as beholden to archaic codes of honor, meaning she's far more likely to use Dragonfang to deadly effect when necessary.

-When the original Avengers formed, two of them, Hawkeye (Jeremy Renner) and Black Widow (Scarlett Johansson) made the cut due to their weapons and tactical mastery, and another two (at least in part) for their innate strength and endurance, namely Thor and Captain "I can do this all day" America (Chris Evans).
-Thena, on the other hand, is every bit the weapons master as any Avengers and then some, and boasts near-immortality and overall enhanced physiology to boot.
-Altogether, her powers allowed her, and her alone, to kill the prime deviant Kro, and temporarily fend off Ikaris (Richard Madden).
+When the original Avengers formed, two of them, Hawkeye (Jeremy Renner) and Black Widow (Scarlett Johansson), made the cut due to their weapons and tactical mastery, and another two (at least in part) for their innate strength and endurance, namely Thor and Captain "I can do this all day" America (Chris Evans).
+Thena rivals the Avengers as a weapons master and then some, and she boasts near-immortality and overall enhanced physiology to boot.
+Altogether, her powers allowed her, and her alone, to kill the prime deviant Kro and temporarily fend off Ikaris (Richard Madden).
 Probably the most significant piece of evidence pointing to Thena's almost unrivaled ability is Marvel producer Nate Moore's suggestion that Thena could prove a match for Captain Marvel in her binary form.

 Wong (Benedict Wong) is everywhere, and with good reason.
 The actor described Phase Four as "Phase Wong" due to the unprecedented amount of appearances he made in the film block, yet no matter how many times he appears, fans never seem to tire of the actor or character.
 Not only is Wongers (as Madisynn dubbed him in "She-Hulk") a beloved fan-favorite, but he's also the reigning Sorcerer Supreme and Master of Kamar-Taj.
 When it comes to magical power on Earth, at least the conventional methods, Wong is the top dog, and that makes him one of the 616 Dimension's biggest guns.